Voldemat/Jadoo/README.md

 # Learning layoting Step 1
 ---

-I`m worked for week on this project.
+I`m worked for 2 weeks on this project.

 Mistakes I`m understand during this project: